-The Young Reporter Scheme has been running for eleven years now and has taken thousands of students through this exciting journey.
+The Young Reporter Scheme has been running for thirteen years now and has taken thousands of students through this exciting journey.

 Take a look at some of the testimonials below from students and schools who have taken part over the years.

 What the students say...